 Boat ramps and slips plus Little League and Millsboro Pond

 The water at the end of Morris Street.
-There are two boat ramps and twenty-four boat slips available for the public.
-The slips are rented out annually and there is a waiting list for the spaces when they become available.
-There is a playground area for the younger children to play, barbecue grills, park benches and a pavilion with picnic tables for everyone to enjoy.
+There are 2 boat ramps and 24 boat slips available for the public.
+The slips are rented out annually, and there is a waiting list for the spaces when they become available.
+There is a playground area where the younger children can play - as well as barbecue grills, park benches, and a pavilion with picnic tables for everyone to enjoy.

 The Kiwanis Club donated some of the plantings in the park and help keep it an attractive place to visit.
-Cupola Park is sometimes the last place a newcomer finds, but is soon impressed as it becomes one of their favorites.
+Cupola Park is sometimes the last place a newcomer finds, but he/she is soon impressed as it quickly becomes one of his/her favorites.

-If fishing is one of your favorite past times then there is always the Millsboro Pond and Ingram Pond.
-There is a boat ramp on Route 30 for Millsboro Pond which allows small boats with no larger than five horse power motors along with the boat ramp at Ingrams pond to accommodate the fisherman.
+If fishing is one of your favorite pastimes, there is always the Millsboro Pond and Ingram Pond.
+There is a boat ramp on Route 30 for Millsboro Pond - which allows small boats with no larger than 5-HP motors - along with the boat ramp at Ingram Pond to accommodate the fisherman.